zixuansunnydeng/SimpleMovieSearchApp/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 This is a simple movie search app.
 User could type movie keyword to search for movie information.
+It has already deployed via Heroku. --> https://simple-movie-search.herokuapp.com/

 <!-- Use the `BLANK_README.md` to get started. -->